nandor23/UaDetector/README.md

 }
 ```

-The `BotParser` class provides an `IsBot` method to determine whether a user-agent string represents a bot.
+The `BotParser` class provides an additional `IsBot` method to determine whether a user-agent string represents a bot.

 ```c#
 using UaDetector.Parsers;